withastro/astro/docs/styling.md

   };
 ```

 Now you’re ready to write Tailwind!
-Our recommended approach is to create a `public/global.css` file with [Tailwind utilities][tailwind-utilities] like so:
+Our recommended approach is to create a `public/global.css` file (or whatever you‘d like to name your global stylesheet) with [Tailwind utilities][tailwind-utilities] like so:

 ```css
 /* public/global.css */